 For Belgian cuisine at its very best, look no further than Belga Café.
 This stylish eatery with tasteful décor is a favourite in Washington DC with locals and out-of-towners alike.
 Sample its delicious four cheese croquettes or the Lotte mit Jenever, bacon-wrapped monkfish fillet with Jenever beurre blanc.
 Open Monday to Friday for lunch and dinner.
 Saturday and Sunday brunch and dinner only.

 Telephone: (202) 544 0100

-By far the smartest Indian restaurant in town, the ambience created by the ceiling fans, wicker furniture, and potted palms is straight from the British colonial era.
-Bombay Club is known for its setting, as well as for its gourmet regional Indian cuisine and personalised service, and was a favourite spot for the Clintons when occupying the White House across the road.
-Delicious naan flatbread complements dishes ranging from fiery green chilli chicken and tandoori dishes, to rogan josh, biryanis, dhals, and lobster malabar.
+A favourite dining spot for the Clintons when Bill was in office, Bombay Club is known for its gorgeous setting and regional, gourmet Indian cuisine.
+Dishes range from fiery green chilli chicken and tandoori dishes, to rogan josh, biryanis, dals and lobster malabar.
 The Sunday champagne brunch is popular.
 Lunch Monday to Friday, dinner daily.
 Reservations essential.

 Address: 815 Connecticut Avenue NW (Downtown)

 Telephone: (202) 659 3727